 But when it comes to anything remotely artistic, I'm kind of a big fat failure.
 I'm mostly okay with that.
 I have other talents.

 I belong to several bujo groups on Facebook.
 Posts from those groups litter my own feed.
 Many--and I mean MANY--of the photos that I scroll past are amazeballs.
 Months after joining these groups, my jaw still drops over some of the spreads that people share.

-If you are as “artistic” as I am, there are two ways you can go here.
+Regardless of your artistic abilities, you should keep a bullet journal if you want to.
+And, if you want to, there are two ways you can go here.
 You can keep it minimalist.
 Or you can cheat.

 The Bullet Journal® concept, as designed by Ryder Carroll, has a very simple design.
 There is no watercolor.
 No doodles.
 No washi.
 Just.
 Bullet.
 Notes.
 Carroll encourages bujoers to “Forget about what you see online … It's not about how it looks, it's about how it feels and most importantly, how it works for you."
 If you want to get back to the basics, go for a refresher at Carroll’s own Bullet Journal site.

 There’s nothing wrong with keeping a minimalist bujo.
 But there’s also nothing wrong with a visually appealing one.
 What if you recognize your limitations, like I do, but still want to pretty it up?
 Then consider today your lucky day.
-I have some creative hacks that will make your bujo just as sparkly as you.
+I have some creative hacks that will make your bujo look amazing.

 Bring on the Washi